starlabspro-internship/RouteX/README.md

 - **Starter Theme - Underscores**:
   Built on the lightweight Underscores theme, providing a solid foundation for custom WordPress development.

+- **Advanced Custom Fields PRO**:
+  Customize WordPress with powerful, professional and intuitive fields.

+- **Classic Editor**:
+  Enables the WordPress classic editor and the old-style Edit Post screen with TinyMCE, Meta Boxes, etc. Supports the older plugins that extend this screen.

+- **Contact Form 7**:
+  Just another contact form plugin.
+Simple but flexible.

+- **Converter for Media**:
+  Speed up your website by using our WebP & AVIF Converter (formerly WebP Converter for Media).
+Serve WebP and AVIF images instead of standard formats JPEG, PNG and GIF now!

+- **EWWW Image Optimizer**:
+  Smaller Images, Faster Sites, Happier Visitors.
+Comprehensive image optimization that doesn't require a degree in rocket science.

+- **MC4WP: Mailchimp for WordPress**:
+  MC4WP: Mailchimp for WordPress by ibericode lets you easily add various sign-up methods to your site, helping you grow your email list.
+It integrates seamlessly with WordPress forms and offers a user-friendly interface.

+- **Regenerate Thumbnails**:
+  Regenerate the thumbnails for one or more of your image uploads.
+Useful when changing their sizes or your theme.

+- **SVG Support**:
+  Upload SVG files to the Media Library and render SVG files inline for direct styling/animation of an SVG's internal elements using CSS/JS.

+- **WP Fastest Cache**:
+  WP Fastest Cache is a WordPress plugin that boosts your website speed by creating static HTML files, compressing files, and leveraging browser caching.
+It's user-friendly and helps improve your site's performance and SEO.

+- **WP Mail SMTP**:
+  Reconfigures the wp_mail() function to use Gmail/Mailgun/SendGrid/SMTP instead of the default mail() and creates an options page to manage the settings.

+- **Yoast SEO**:
+  The first true all-in-one SEO solution for WordPress, including on-page content analysis, XML sitemaps and much more.

 - **Fully Responsive and Retina Ready**:
   RouteX is optimized for all screen sizes and devices, offering a flawless experience on mobile, desktop, and retina displays.